 Safety and security of tenants, building and community is one of the top HCDC priorities

 in ALL buildings it manages.
-HCDC maintains a 24 hour Central Monitoring Station (CMS) which is supervised by Mr. Benny Fong, a retired New York City Police Detective, with a security staff of four supervisors and 25 guards operating through three shifts per day.
+HCDC maintains a 24 hour Central Monitoring Station (CMS) with a security staff of four supervisors and 25 guards operating through three shifts per day.
 All security personnel

 are licensed through New York State licensing division and undergo annual in-service as well as periodic education